theproadam/renderX/README.md

   - Performance Fixes

 This project was made after I wanted to make a 3D CAD program however I didn't want to use any other API's.

+Usage:

+renderX renderProcessor = new renderX(displayWidth, displayHeight, fov);

+renderX Also includes a importer which allows you to import 3D objects.